petronav/IMDB-Scraper-TV-shows/README.md

 # IMDB-Scraper-TV-shows
-My list of TV shows to watch in future based on IMDB rating.
+List of TV shows to watch in future based on IMDB rating.

 Here is a sample TV-show details scraped :